-Dr. Jessica (Schroeder) Abrams
+Dr. Jessica Abrams

-She has a particular interest in supporting mental health problems experienced by youth with autism spectrum disorders.
+She has worked in the field of autism and developmental disabilities for over 15 years.
+She has a particular interest in supporting mental health problems experienced by youth on the autism spectrum.
 She provides comprehensive autism assessments, including the use of the Autism Diagnostic Observation Schedule (ADOS).
 She has extensive program evaluation experience and she has collaborated on several research studies and published numerous papers regarding cognitive and social information processing, mental health, and bullying experiences of youth with an autism spectrum disorder.

 Dr. Abrams has previously taught at York University and the University of Toronto and she has conducted several training workshops.
 She has completed additional training in Cognitive Behavioural Therapy (CBT) for anxiety, insomnia, and depression, Dialectical Behaviour Therapy (DBT), trauma and grief, autism assessment (ADI-R, ADOS-2, and CARS), intervention for selective mutism, PEERS and Friendship Lab social skills groups, Violent Threat and Risk Assessment (VTRA 1 & 2), high-conflict divorce, and ASIST (suicide intervention).